PR Advice for Bloggers

 And while the intention behind my blog was (and is) to inspire others in various ways, I thought it would be a good idea to also inspire other bloggers and give them some practical tips on how to communicate with PR professionals, what works and what will help them secure the partnership they want!

-What I'm trying to say is that I don't follow any of the advice I'm going to give you because it simply isn't relevant to what I do.
-I know how much time and effort goes into blogging, especially if you want to make money off it so I'm very happy about the fact that I can make your life a little easier by letting you in on what the PR side is all about.
+I know how much time and effort goes into blogging, especially if you want to make money off it so I'm very happy about the fact that I can make your life a little easier by letting you in on what the PR side is all about! :-)

 Let's get right to it!